gapmiss/livecodes-playground/README.md

 ### New playground

-New playgrounds can be created in a number of ways.
+New playgrounds can be created via:

 - `New playground` - (*command*) opens a prompt for the playground name, markup language, style language, CSS processors, and script language.
 	<details style="margin-block: 1em;"><summary>Screenshot</summary><p><img src="./resources/LIVECODES-Obsidian-v1.5.8-2024-03-05-12.41.54.png" alt="screenshot of codeblock context menu" /></p></details>